About the course

 In school, your subject teaching will be closely monitored and supported by a mentor in the faculty.
 A senior member of staff, the Initial Teacher Training (ITT) co-ordinator, holds overall responsibility in school for the training of trainee teachers, including tutorials and the provision of opportunities for professional development and whole school concerns - such as the importance and use of technology in the classroom to facilitate learning and reduce workload.

-In total student teachers will have spent 23 out of the 36 weeks in schools on placements and with Groby and partners and additional 14 days in our partnership and other schools as part of the Professional Study Day programme.
+In total student teachers will have spent 23 out of the 36 weeks in schools on placements and with Groby and Partners.
 Working with teachers who understand what trainees need to know in order to become exceptional Newly Qualified Teachers (NQT's).